bermylle/bermyllerazonblog/content/posts/game-of-life/index.md

 <!--more-->
 {{< figure src="/game-of-life/gol.gif" class="full-wide-width" >}}

 This is the first project given to us in CS 11 (Introduction to Computer Science).
-When the project's specification was uploaded on our Facebook group, I started doing it straight away.
-I have a mindset that I should do my projects as early as I can.
+When the project's specification was uploaded on our Facebook group, I started doing it right away.
+I have this mindset that I should do my projects as early as I can before they pile up.

-I believe that the less I know, the more I want to learn.
-There are a lot of things I need to practice and master in this tech field.
-I'm not going to stop until I'm satisfied with my skillset.
+I didn't know where to start.
+I was excited because the less I know, the more I want to learn.

-I coded nonstop in my dorm since it's my first project.
+I coded nonstop in my dorm since it's my first project as computer science student.
 I thought it was gonna be fun..
 Until I was introduced to pointers and arrays.

 ### C Implementation